BENTLEY EMIRATES BRINGS THE NEW CONTINENTAL GT SPEED TO THE UAE

 Date

-(MENAFN- currentglobal) Dubai, UAE – November 7, 2024: Bentley Emirates, exclusively represented by Al Habtoor Motors in the UAE, announces the arrival of the all-new fourth-generation Continental GT Speed in the UAE, with customer deliveries already underway.
+(MENAFNEditorial) Dubai, UAE – November 7 2024: Bentley Emirates, exclusively represented by Al Habtoor Motors in the UAE, announces the arrival of the all-new fourth-generation Continental GT Speed in the UAE, with customer deliveries already underway.
 The exclusive and official track day took place at the Dubai Autodrome, where customers and Bentley owners were invited to test drive the car.

 The new Continental GT Speed delivers unmatched performance through its 771-horsepower Ultra Performance Hybrid powertrain, achieving a top speed of 335 km/h.
 With a 4.0-litre V8 engine working in harmony with a 187-horsepower electric motor, drivers can experience the thrill of 0-100 km/h in just 3.1 seconds, while enjoying up to 81 km of electric-only range.
 This combination of hybrid efficiency and exceptional power positions the Continental GT Speed as a truly extraordinary grand tourer, offering both performance and sustainability in one luxurious package.